jonahandersson/jonahandersson/README.md

 - 📫 How to reach me **jonah@jonahandersson.tech** or DM on [Twitter](https://www.twitter.com/cjkodare)
 - 📄 Know about my experiences [https://www.linkedin.com/in/jonahandersson/](https://jonahandersson.tech/how-i-passed-microsoft-certification-az-204-azure-developer-associate-exam/)

-- ⚡ Fun fact: I have a lot of hobbies and I've had braces as an adult for 4 years! :)
+- ⚡ Interesting fact: I have a lot of hobbies.
+I've had braces as an adult for 4 years and I like DIY-projects!

 <h3 align="left">Connect with me:</h3>
 <p align="left">